midl-dev/tezos-suite-docs/production-readiness.md

 }
 ```

 Notice that we created two node pools.
-These are distinct virtual machines that run your kubernetes cluster.
+These are distinct virtual machines that run your Kubernetes cluster.
 You can map your pods to either.
 We will be using these to separate the baker setup from the payout/monitoring setup.

-### Define the tezos baker
+### Define the Tezos baker

 Within the `tezos-on-gke` repository, the `terraform-no-cluster-create` folder will deploy the baker on a pre-existing cluster.

 The output parameters of the `terraform-gke-blockchain` module become the input parameters of the Tezos baker module.

-All variables will appear in the terraform manifest itself, except secrets.
+All variables will appear in the Terraform manifest itself, except secrets.
 Secrets should be kept as variables, and handled appropriately.

 It looks like: